Fontographer: Macromedia

 In January 1995 Altsys was acquired by Macromedia and both Fontographer and FreeHand were incorporated into the Macromedia product lineup.
 A new version of Fontographer was included in the Macromedia Graphics Suite, which helped its wider adoption.
 Although development of the font editor was frozen from 1991, when version 4.1 was released, until 2006, many font and graphics designers continued to use it.
-The only serious competitor at the time, FontLab (later FontLab Studio), was generally considered more difficult to use, although by 2005 it had overwhelmingly replaced Fontographer for most professional font development.
+FontLab, the only serious competitor at the time, was generally considered more difficult to use, although by 2005 it had overwhelmingly replaced Fontographer for most professional font development.

 FontLab

 In May 2005, FontLab Ltd. announced that they had licensed distribution rights from Macromedia, and resumed development.
-They are currently selling Fontographer along with their other products.
 In December 2005 FontLab shipped a new version of Fontographer for Mac OS, running natively on OS X and featuring numerous bug fixes.
-They have since exercised their option to buy all rights to Fontographer, so it is now fully owned by FontLab Ltd.
+They subsequently bought the rights to the program outright.